Guide to Horse riding Iceland

 Where can I see horses ?

 They´re all over, just stop where they are at the road side.
 Just don´t stop on the road, find a place to get the kuku campervan completely off the road.
 You will mostly spot Icelandic horses by the side of the Ring Road throughout the country, in all but the worst of weather; don’t worry! they are well used to Iceland's winters!

 Should I call them ponies or horses ?

 They may be short, but still, they are not ponies.
-If one calls the Icelandic horses “ponies”, he/she will not make local friends!
+If one calls the iceland wild horses “ponies”, he/she will not make local friends!
 Icelanders are really proud of their horses.
 Icelandic horses tend to be around 132 to 142 cm tall (52 to 56 inches).
 According to the international rules, most horse breeds shorter the 148 cm (58 inches) are categorized as ponies.
 However, there are other characteristics that make a horse a pony and the Icelandic horse is right on the limit.
 Icelandic people will always argue about that.
 According to them, the horses have the genetic makeup, intelligence and strength of a horse and not a pony.

 What should I wear ?

 The most important thing is to wear something you think comfortable while riding.
 It could be a dress on high heels!
 But it will be better for you with high riding boots with a heal.
 Make sure to bring more than one pair of comfortable shoes to change if you get wet!